RockefellerArchiveCenter/fluxx_exporter/README.md

 ### Configure an Amazon S3 Bucket (Optional)

-1. Go to [Fluxx Exporter admin](http://localhost:8000/admin) > "Amazon s3 configs" > "Add Amazon s3 Configs"
+1. Go to [Fluxx Exporter admin](http://localhost:8000/admin) > "Amazon S3 configs" > "Add Amazon S3 configs"
 2. Enter a descriptive name, s3 bucket name, and AWS credentials

 You can configure additional S3 instances as needed.

 ### Configure Fluxx Tables and Fields

 Fluxx tables and fields are the backend database information that power Fluxx cards on the frontend.
-Fluxx Exporter uses these tables and their associated fields to allow you to customize what information you want to export.
+Fluxx Exporter uses these tables and their associated fields to allow you to customize what information to export.

 #### Step 1: Download Fluxx Table API Documentation Pages